 CHURCH OF SAN BLAS

-SAN SEBASTIÁN CHURCH
+CHURCH OF SAN SEBASTIÁN

 One of the oldest churches in the city, located at the foot of Panecillo, has become an important community recovery project.

 The Church of San Sebastián made news a few years ago when, during its recovery process, the existence of an old colonial painting, the Lord of Justice, was revealed.
 The work is exhibited with other important ones that make your visit more interesting.
 The temple is sober and reveals a special peace inside.
 Built in the 16th century, it is one of the first churches in the southern sector of the Historic Center.
-It is modest, with a single nave and adobe walls.

 EL BELÉN CHURCH

 With captivating simplicity, the small El Belén church exudes a sense of peace, which has little to do with the bloody colonial past that was lived in this corner of Quito.
-The northern end of the current La Alameda park was the scene of the battle between conquerors in the 16th century, that culminated in the beheading of Viceroy Blasco Núñez de Vela.
-In commemoration, a modest chapel was built on the site, one of the first in Ecuador.
+The northern end of the current La Alameda park was the scene of the battle between conquerors in the 16th century, that concluded in the beheading of Viceroy Blasco Núñez de Vela.
+In commemoration, a modest chapel was built on the site, becoming one of the first in Ecuador.
 Later, El Belén Church was built, in the late eighteenth century.

 It has a wood-carved crucifix by Caspicara, a key artist of the colonial era, and despite its humble façade, its most precious treasure is its beautiful 18th-century altarpiece that has been kept in good condition.